maha551/colabora/ACTIVITY_FEED_ALIGNMENT_STRATEGY.md

   - Link to document for full context
   - Voting disabled (already accepted)
   - Comments enabled (for post-acceptance discussion)
+  - **History Access:**
+    - Prominent "View History" button/icon in card header
+    - History section expands below SuggestionCard showing:
+      - All accepted changes for the paragraph (chronological)
+      - Each entry shows: user, date, approval percentage, old text → new text
+      - Diff visualization for each historical change
+      - Can collapse/expand history section
+    - History data comes from paragraph.history (not just the proposal)
+    - Makes it easy to see evolution of the paragraph over time

 #### 2. **Discussed Tab** (Most Discussed)
 - **Purpose:** Show proposals with active discussion/debate